0Nikola0/ping-pong/README.md

 # Ping Pong
 This game is made using only the PyGame framework.
-The whole game is written in one file containing something aroung than 270 lines.
+The whole game is written in one file containing something around 270 lines.
 It has 2 game modes, singleplayer and multiplayer